felixdagnon/AWS-serverless-lab/README.md

 5. Each API is collection of resources and methods that are integrated with backend HTTP endpoints, Lambda functions, or other AWS services.

 Typically, API resources are organized in a resource tree according to the application logic.
-At this time you only have the root resource, but let's add a resource next
+At this time we only have the root resource, but let's add a resource next

 Click "Actions", then click "Create Resource"